ibm-cloud-docs/openwhisk/prep.md

 Here is an example using Gradle to build a Java action that leverages the library `com.google.zxing` that provides the functionality to generate a QR code image.

-1. Create a file named `build.gradle` and specify the dependencies.
+1. Create a file that is named `build.gradle` and specify the dependencies.

   ```gradle
   apply plugin: 'java'